 Looking for some top summer reads?
 This list of Scottish authors is the perfect place to start.
-Discover a new voice during Scotland’s Year of Stories and maybe you’ll become a lifelong fan.
-You can even see these brilliant writers and performers at a host of book festivals and literary events listed below.
+Discover a new Scottish voice and maybe you’ll become a lifelong fan.
+You can even see these brilliant writers and performers at a host of book festivals and literary events.

 Can’t see your favourite new writer on the list?
 Comment below if you think there’s a writer, poet or performer who deserves a mention.